sarahciston/codingcare/posts/0critintro.md

 `init --> name --> get --> set`

-[^oop]: ~~Creating classes (initializing) in object-oriented programming) instantiates each instance of an object with the pre-determined form, adjustable only within those limits.
+[^oop]: [cut this] Creating classes (initializing) in object-oriented programming) instantiates each instance of an object with the pre-determined form, adjustable only within those limits.
 Indicate what prior schemas you'll pull from, what parts you'll write over.
 What qualities you'll predetermine, and what aspects will be qualities of the entire class, and what qualities will be specific to each object.
 What actions will they know how to do?
 How will you establish and retreive this information?
-There's a language for all this in "object-oriented" programming, which requires a different sense of relationality than "functional" programming.~~
+There's a language for all this in "object-oriented" programming, which requires a different sense of relationality than "functional" programming.

 If forms shape content, and vice versa, of course tools also shape forms.
 Equipping ourselves with the knowledge, resources, and agency to make the tools (to make the platforms to make the forms to make the content) is necessary for a more holistic approach to researching formative tech and creating trans\*formative tech.
 Toolmaking includes collecting sets of tools, documenting and creating guides to existing tools as well.
 It also includes the infrastructures and support systems necessary to make any of these practices possible.